Retraction, Correction and Withdrawal Policy

 3.4 Unethical Withdrawal

-Withdrawal will not be permitted when:
+Withdrawal will not normally be permitted where:

 • The manuscript is in final production or publication stages